 - Mica, glitter, and embossing powder add interesting qualities other than color, such as sparkle, shimmer, or bubbles.

-- Pan Pastels and high end chalk pastels give rich color.
-But cheap chalks and those not finely ground will not color evenly.
+- Pan Pastels and high-end pastels give rich color.
+But cheap pastels and those not finely ground will not color evenly.
 They will look like colored sand in your translucent clay.

 Coloring Premo with Oil Paints

 It is a misconception (I believed it too!) that oil paints will degrade polymer clay.
-They generally will not.
-(This belief comes from the fact that some solvent-based paints and sealers remain sticky on polymer clay.)
-Regular artist’s oil paints are completely safe to be mixed in with polymer clay.
+They will not.
+(This belief comes from the fact that some paints and sealers remain sticky on polymer clay.)
+Regular artists’ oil paints are completely safe to be mixed in with polymer clay.
 However, that does not mean they’re the best material for making colored clay.
 The added oil of the paint can make your clay quite sticky…a bit like adding too much clay softener.
-Also, artist’s oil paints are expensive.
-You are far better off, financially, using alcohol inks to color translucent polymer clay than to use oil paints.
-The tinting strength is higher with inks and they’re cheaper.
+Also, artists’ oil paints are expensive.
+You are far better off, financially, using alcohol inks to color translucent polymer clay than using oil paints.
+The tinting strength is higher with inks, and they’re cheaper.
 Plus, the colors of oil paint sets don’t seem to have good primary colors that mix to form clean secondary colors.
 See what happens when I mixed the red, yellow, and blue paints into polymer clay.
 They looked pretty good.
 But when I mixed the primaries together, the secondary colors (orange, purple, and green) weren’t very nice.
-The green in the center of this image is mixed from the Viridian Green paint included in the paint set.
+The green in the center of this image is mixed with the Viridian Green paint included in the paint set.
 As you can see, these are not yummy colors for clay!
-Also, note, the red has almost no translucency.
+Also, note the red has almost no translucency.
 Alcohol inks or even acrylic paints would be a far better option as they’re inexpensive enough to get one in every color and not have to mix all your colors from primaries that might be muddy.

-Oil paints are good option for painting on the surface of polymer clay, but not the best things to get complete, smooth, flat coverage.
+Oil paints are a good option for painting on the surface of polymer clay, but they are not the best things to get complete, smooth, flat coverage.
 Oil paints are an excellent medium for creating layered glazes and washes on polymer clay.
 Donna Greenberg and Doreen Kassel are two well-known artists who use oil paints on the surface of polymer clay with great results.
 Do be aware, however, that they will take a few days to dry.

 Color ON vs IN Polymer Clay